-Bell team members bring our corporate purpose and strategic imperatives to life Bell team members bring our corporate purpose and strategic imperatives to life every day.
+Bell team members bring our corporate purpose and strategic imperatives to life every day.
 To support the Bell team, we strive for a dynamic culture where all team members feel valued and respected in a safe, supported environment.
 We offer inclusive benefits, ongoing education and awareness programs and a range of progressive initiatives to foster well-being and success.
 At Bell, we believe that taking care of the well-being of our team members is essential to their personal success and to our organization's ongoing progress.
+2025, from a 2019 baseline year.
+We've exceeded this target in 2023 by diverting a total of 16% waste from landfill.
+Through setting waste reduction targets, such as the ones listed above, we are striving to build a resilient path to circularity.
+In 2024, we will work to set a new target, while efforts will continue to further divert waste from landfill and keep the numbers of electronic devices we recover as a key metric to monitor our performance.
+We are also investing in research and development for solutions where current technology does not provide responsible waste diversion methods.